elabftw/elabdoc/doc/sysadmin-guide.rst

 If this variable is not set (default), then a random unknown password will be generated but never displayed, effectively disabling access.

-All of the above endpoints will not produce a log entry.
+All of the above endpoints will not produce an access log entry.